williamc1998/non-ann-supervised-learning/README.md

 This brief project attempts to classify liver disease in liver patients from india.
 Uses open source dataset from UCI ML repository.
 RF and KNN are used here.
 Achieves moderate success but is outclassed by Intel.
+Requires a bunch of libraries to be installed.